From: Rob Pike

 +$GOROOT/src/cmd/godoc/Makefile

-and $GOROOT/src/pkg/*/Makefile
+and $GOROOT/src/pkg/*/Makefile.

 -XXX other document XXX gives more detail about